 Father of the Bride Wedding Toasts

-Sometimes it's hard to come up with your own speech.
-It can be overwhelming to write your own wedding toast, and the process can be emotional as you realize your daughter will remember every word of what you said on her special day.
-Luckily, you can find the right words with five toasts about her:
+Sometimes it's hard to come up with your speech.
+It can be overwhelming to write your wedding toast, and the process can be emotional as you realize your daughter will remember every word of what you said on her special day.

 Sentimental Wedding Toasts

 When you just don't think you're making your audience tear up enough, you can opt for something a little closer to home.
 You can talk about what the future looks like for the bride and groom, discuss possible grandchildren down the line, and mention what it was like to see your daughter grow up from child to adult.

 If a traditional toast isn't up your alley, you can switch things up.
 Try a short-and-sweet speech, a few lines of poetry, or some quick wedding wishes.
 Keep it simple by talking about the magic of finding a great partner, keeping the relationship joyful, and developing an amazing marriage over time: